allahsan/shellhacksproject/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is protected under a Proprietary License - see the [LICENSE](LICENSE) file for details.

+**© 2024 TeamDock - All Rights Reserved**

+This software is proprietary and confidential.
+Unauthorized copying, use, or distribution of this software is strictly prohibited.

 ## 🙏 Acknowledgments